keith-kurak/ReactNativeSampleChat/README.md

 A few notes:
 * Most of this stuff I haven't just made up.
 I try to give credit where it's due.
 * This app is intentionally shallow and ugly.
 I build just enough to demonstrate the concept and precious little more than that.
 * I will go into agonizing detail about things you might find trivial (looking at you, Mr. Level 97 React Wizard).
-This is not for you, but a reflection of stupid questions I've stumbled on and smart questions asked of me when trying to teach this stuff.
+This is a reflection of stupid questions I've stumbled on and smart questions asked of me when trying to help others with this stuff.

 ## Running the Sample